 In late June or early July, crude oil will flow for the first time through the trans Alaska pipeline.

-In late June or early July, crude oil will flow for the first time through the trans Alaska pipeline.
+Background: In late June or early July, crude oil will flow for the first time through the trans Alaska pipeline.
 With construction of the multi-billion dollar project almost complete, an important milestone was passed this week (MONDAY, MAY 30) on the project.

 SYNOPSIS: The last weld by construction crews on the trans Alaska pipeline was completed this week on Alaska' North Slope.